exercism/cpp/SETUP.md

 ## Getting Started

-Make sure you have read the [getting started with C++](http://help.exercism.io/getting-started-with-cpp.html) page on the [exercism help site](http://help.exercism.io/).
+Make sure you have read [the C++ page](http://exercism.io/languages/cpp) on exercism.io.
 This covers the basic information on setting up the development environment expected by the exercises.

 ## Passing the Tests